nufke/LoxBerry-Plugin-LoxBuddy/docs/development-environment-and-build-flow.md

 ## Development environment setup

 **Important: It is recommended to use a powerful Linux or Windows PC for the development of LoxBuddy, which is based on the [Ionic Framework](https://ionicframework.com/) and [Angular](https://angular.io/) libraries.
-The resources available on a Raspberry PI are considered insuffient to be used as development platform.**
+The resources available on a Raspberry PI are considered insufficient to be used as development platform.**

+Make sure your development platform supports `nodejs` (v18.x.x or later) and `npm` (v9.x.x or later).

-Install the following packages: `nodejs`, `Ionic`, `Angular` and `http-server`:
+Install the following packages globally: `Ionic` (v7.1.1), `Angular` (v16.0.0) and `http-server` (v14.1.0):
 ```
-npm i -g @ionic/cli
+npm i -g @ionic/cli@7.1.1
-npm i -g @angular/cli
+npm i -g @angular/cli@16.0.0
-npm i -g http-server
+npm i -g http-server@14.1.0
 ```

 Clone this repository: